mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-07 -- Rep. Lizzie Fletcher (D) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-07)
 ### Committees
-Lizzie Fletcher is the #3 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy
+Lizzie Fletcher is the #3 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

-Lizzie Fletcher is the #7 Republican on the House Committee on Science, Space, and Technology
+Lizzie Fletcher is the #7 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```